-- Write down any symptoms, including any that may seem unrelated to the reason for scheduling the appointment.
-Your doctor will want to know details about your concern for your mental function.
+- Write down any symptoms, including any that may seem unrelated to the reason you scheduled the appointment.
+Your health care provider will likely want to know details about your concern for your mental function.
 Try to remember when you first started to suspect that something might be wrong.
-If you think your difficulties are getting worse, be ready to explain why, and be prepared to discuss specific examples.
+If you think your symptoms are getting worse, be ready to explain why.
+Be prepared to discuss specific examples.

 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of your other medical conditions, including those you are currently being treated for, such as diabetes or heart disease, and those you've had in the past, such as strokes.
+- Make a list of your other medical conditions.
+Include conditions you are currently being treated for, such as diabetes or heart disease.
+And list any conditions you've had in the past, such as strokes.

-Preparing a list of questions will help make the most of your time with the doctor.
-Prioritize questions from most important to least important.
+Preparing a list of questions can help make the most of your time with the health care provider.
+List your questions from most important to least important.
 Some basic questions to ask the doctor include:

 - What kinds of tests are needed?

-- Is my condition likely temporary or chronic?
+- Is my condition likely temporary or long-lasting?
 How will it likely progress over time?